dat-G/DeepLearningStudy/week 4/Week 4: 深度学习补遗：分类任务.md

 ## Abstract

-This week, I continued to study Professor Li Hongyi's course.
+This week, I continued to study Professor Hung-yi Lee's course.
 I mainly explored two core issues in model training: overfitting and classification tasks.
 In this week's learning process, I understood the overfitting problem and its solution.
 At the same time, I understood, explained and deduced the mathematical principles of classification tasks, including probability models, maximum likelihood estimation and posterior probability.

 ## 1. 过拟合